menggf/fastbmRAG/README.md

 FastbmRAG, an fast lightweight graph-based RAG optimized for biomedical literature.

 Utilizing well organized structure of biomedical papers, fastbmRAG divides the construction of knowledge graph into two stages:
-* Build a draft knowledge graph using only abstracts
+* Build a draft knowledge graph using only abstracts of scientific papers
 * Refine the nodes and edges of knowledge graph using main texts

 Our evaluations demonstrate that fastbmRAG is over 10x faster than existing graph-RAG tools and achieve superior coverage and accuracy to existing knowledge.